 |Sterak's Gage: A good end-game item if you don't need more resistances, but do want some extra HP and damage.|

-After my first clear I can buy my Caulfield's Warhammer and maybe the Hunter's Medallion or Stalker's Blade, depending on how long I stayed out, if I made a successful gank, and/or killed some Rift Scuttler s or a camp that respawned.
-Either way, I will generally stay in the jungle and farm until I hit 6 and get warrior, unless a gank is waiting to happen.
-While getting warrior is not a necessity to gank, it definitely helps, but Long Sword(s) or Caulfield's Warhammer works, especially on squishy midlaners.
-Once you get warrior though, ganking should be quite easy and you should try to get a gank in every time a laner is set up for one.
+After my first clear I can start on my Trinity Force, getting a sheen first and a Hearthbound Axe depending on how long I stayed out, if I made a successful gank, and/or killed some Rift Scuttler s or a camp that respawned.
+Either way, I will generally stay in the jungle and farm until I hit 6, unless a gank is waiting to happen.
+While getting your Trinity Force is not a necessity to gank, it definitely helps, but Long Sword(s) or Sheen works, especially on squishy midlaners.
+Once you get your Trinity Force though, ganking should be quite easy and you should try to get a gank in every time a laner is set up for one.
 If there are no ganks available, just keep clearing and farm up.
-Keep in mind that just because a gank is not ready for you does not mean that there are no ganks availible.
+Keep in mind that just because a gank is not ready for you does not mean that there are no ganks available.
 A pushing ally is a prime target for an enemy jungler, so make sure you have vision of the river as much as possible, and be ready for a countergank on a pushing lane.

-Finally, after I get Stalker's Blade - Warrior, my boots, and Trinity Force, I am usually around level 12 and it's around 20 minutes.
+Finally, after I get my boots and Trinity Force along with another legendary such as a Dead Man's Plate or Maw of Malmortius, I am usually around level 12 and it's around 20 minutes.
 From here, you need to assess the game in terms of how well you and your allies are doing, and which enemies are strong in order to buy the correct situational items.

 *Something to look out for after you gank is if your laner is healthy enough to stay.
 If so, help them clear the lane and get some damage on the enemy turret before leaving.
 If they are not healthy, clear a wave or so, so that it doesn't crash into your tower before your ally returns.

 One part of Vi’s kit that really make or breaks the player is their ability to use her engage abilities in fights.
 A bad Vault Breaker can really screw over you and your team, because you will be dead or out of the fight until you heal up at best.
-If you ult the carry and your team stays at the frontline, keep the carries busy with your Q+E combo and keep on them.
+If you ult the carry and your team stays at the frontline, do your best to keep the carries busy.
 A Vi can melt a carry if that carry has no peel.
 If a few low health enemies escape and you still have your ult up, you can chase them down with a Q+R to clean up.